 ECD: Mark Elwood

-While at 101 London, I was invited to help design the posters for the new Valentino exhibition which opened in Somerset House in November 2012.
-‘Valentino: Master of Couture’ focus’ on the Italian designers haute couture designs and the posters are designed to reflect his iconic status.
+hile at 101 London, I was invited to design the posters for the new Valentino exhibition which opened in Somerset House in November 2012.
+‘Valentino: Master of Couture’ focused on the Italian designers haute couture designs and the posters are designed to reflect his iconic status.

 Identity for Bou Tea – a tea shop in the heart of bustling Covent Garden Opera Quarter.
 The interior was designed by &Made design collective and myself.
 I worked on branding as well as designing the signage, the Bou Tea menu board and all of the related print collateral.